Managers by Citizenship

 Guardiola would join Bayern Munich in June 2013 to take over for Jupp Heynckes as the manager.
 Guardiola would continue his success winning the 2013 UEFA Super Cup along with securing the 2013-2014 Bundesliga title with several games still to be played.
 The team was defeated in the semifinals of the Champions League; however, they would go on to win the German Cup.
 The 2014-2015 season would see them repeat their feat as Bundesliga champions, however, they would fall in the semifinals of both the German Cup and the Champions League.
 The 2015-2016 season would be Guardiola’s last with Bayern.
 Guardiola would go out in top form winning his third Bundesliga title as well as another German Cup.
 If there’s one knock on his final season, it would e that they only made it to the Champions League semifinals.

-Ole Gunnar Solskjær is the only of the Premier League managers from Norway.
+Ole Gunnar Solskjær is the only of the Norwegian manager.
 Solskjær began his career in the Clausenengen (which now exists as part of Kristiansund BK) youth system, where he would be moved into the first team in 1990.
 Between 1990 and 1994 he would make over 100 first-team league appearances and provide more than one goal per game on average.
 Solskjær would eventually move to Molde to take part in the Tippeligaen (the Norweigan top flight) where he would remain for two years, scoring more than thirty league goals.

 In 1996, Alex Ferguson would bring the young Norweigan to Manchester United where he was expected to be only a rotation player.
 However, he established himself in the first team quickly.
 Over the next eleven seasons, he would make over 230 league appearances for Manchester United scoring more than 90 goals while appearing regularly for the Norweigan National Team.
 After eleven seasons of which the final few were plagued with knee injuries, Solskjær would retire from Manchester United.
 He received high praise from Alex Ferguson for his ability to watch the game unfold and determine how to best make an impact from the bench, as he did numerous times.